-There are some simple ways to make books accessible to all the students.
+There are some simple ways to make books accessible to all students.
 If you are planning to read an existing children's book, provide a copy of the book (the entire book, key passages or lines) in braille.
 It is possible to add transparent braille labels to some books, but those with longer passages will be more challenging to adapt.
-You may also choose to make your own tactual books based on a current classroom theme or based on an experience.
+You may also choose to make your tactual books based on a current classroom theme or based on experience.
 During your planning of the book and deciding what to put on the pages, plan to keep the pages as simple as possible.
 Create simple sentences for the pages.

 Possible Book Ideas

 Start by obtaining heavily laminated sheets, sturdy paper or cardboard that can support materials being glued or attached to it.
 You may choose to use braille paper available from APH.
-If the student has a tendency to tear the pages or explore it more roughly, you may choose to laminate the pages before adding textures.
+If the student tends to tear the pages or explore it more roughly, you may choose to laminate the pages before adding textures.
 Avoid doing this if the student is sensitive to glare.
 Books can be made in a variety of shapes and sizes too, but consider the amount of braille and textures/objects on the page when determining the size.

 The second step is to add the braille and print to ensure there is enough space and to ensure the page can be fed through the brailler before any textures are added (unless you plan to use clear braille labels).
-You will also need to decide if you are going to pair it with hand written print or computer generated print.
+You will also need to decide if you are going to pair it with handwritten print or computer generated print.
 Computer generated print is ideal unless you have extremely neat handwriting.
 It is ideal for the book to be able to be read by sighted peers or siblings in a shared reading experience.

 Select and attach realistic and interesting textures, objects and shapes for the students to feel and explore on the pages.
 The textures should be varied and reflect the qualities of the item that is being illustrated.
 Start collecting materials and saving them in a texture bin for future books.
 Although you can find many great materials at the local craft store, you can find an abundance of textures and materials around the school or home that are otherwise discarded.

 There are many options for adhesives, but it is ideal to choose one that won't warp the surface.
 It is important to consider the material of the page that the material is being glued to.
 You can use a glue gun, rubber cement, glue stick, craft glue, double stick tape, or sticky dots.

-There are many options for binding the pages of the book together including yarn, binder rings, spiral binding, or a three ring binder.
+There are many options for binding the pages of the book together including yarn, binder rings, spiral binding, or a three-ring binder.

 Resources for Creating Tactual Books